 The University of Central Florida has adopted, as a primary goal, the achievement of international prominence in research.
-Faculty are encouraged to initiate and maintain a program of research or create scholarly products that contribute to the knowledge of their respective fields and/or impact the local, regional, national or international community.
+Faculty are encouraged to initiate and maintain a program of research or create scholarly products that contribute to the knowledge of their respective fields and/or impact the local, regional, national, or international community.
 Faculty are provided with a number of resources, both at the college and university levels, to support their scholarly endeavors.

-Calendar of Conference Abstract Submission Deadlines
+Calendar of Conference Dates and Abstract Submission Deadlines

 Grant Writing Tips

 For a list of tips detailing the do’s and don’ts of grant writing, please click here.

 List of UCF College of Medicine Faculty Editors